binhnguyens/bike_documenting/README.md

 ## Final Remarks

-Download zip file to get executable file
+Download zip file to get executable file<br>
 If using a windows computer, add the ".exe" extention to the file